opendocsg/slw-judgments-backfill/2012_SGHC_238/report.md

  (c) the abnormality of mind substantially impaired the accused’s mental responsibility for his acts and omissions in causing the death.

 56     The Prosecution called Dr Kenneth Gerard Koh Wun Wu (“Dr Koh”) as its psychiatric expert witness, whereas the Defence called Dr Tommy Tan Kay Seng (“Dr Tan”) to provide expert evidence.
 Both experts agreed that Wang was suffering from adjustment disorder.
 In fact, both experts were of the opinion that Wang satisfied both limbs (a) and (b) of the defence of diminished responsibility as set out in _Ong Pang Siew_ at [58]; specifically that Wang was suffering from an abnormality of mind at the time that he caused the victims’ deaths which arose from a condition of arrested or retarded development of mind or any inherent causes.
 In this case, both experts also agreed that the abnormality of mind arose from inherent causes and not from any arrested or retarded development of Wang’s mind.
-Given the agreement, my role is limited to evaluating whether the experts’ conclusion in this regard flew in the face of proven extrinsic facts: see _Khoo James and another v Gunapathy d/o Muniandy_ and another appeal [2002] 2 SLR(R) 414 (at [65]), and [72] below.
+Given the agreement, my role is limited to evaluating whether the experts’ conclusion in this regard flew in the face of proven extrinsic facts: see _Khoo James and another v Gunapathy d/o Muniandy_ and another appeal <span class="citation">[2002] 2 SLR(R) 414</span> (at [65]), and [72] below.
 Since I am satisfied that it does not, I find that Wang has satisfied limbs (a) and (b) of the defence of diminished responsibility for all three murder charges.

 **_Limb (c) of the defence of diminished responsibility_**

 57     I shall turn next to limb (c) of the defence, which requires me to make a finding as to whether the abnormality of mind substantially impaired Wang’s mental responsibility for his acts.
-The threestage test for the defence of diminished responsibility is essentially a composite one: see _G Krishnasamy Naidu v Public Prosecutor_ [2006] 4 SLR(R) 874 at [6].
+The threestage test for the defence of diminished responsibility is essentially a composite one: see _G Krishnasamy Naidu v Public Prosecutor_ <span class="citation">[2006] 4 SLR(R) 874</span> at [6].
 The Prosecution submitted and I agree that not every accused person who satisfies limbs (a) and (b) would automatically satisfy limb (c); otherwise, limb (c) would be rendered wholly otiose.
 Therefore, it is necessary for the Defence to prove on a balance of probabilities that Wang’s mental responsibility was impaired at the material time, and the impairment was substantial.

-58     Choo Han Teck J in _Public Prosecutor v Juminem and another_ [2005] 4 SLR(R) 536 (“ _Juminem_ ”) noted (at [30]) that the phrase “substantially impairs his mental responsibility” in the defence of diminish responsibility had has no precise definition, and endorsed Ashworth J’s common-sense definition of “substantial” in _Regina v Lloyd_ [1967] 1 QB 175 at 178:
+58     Choo Han Teck J in _Public Prosecutor v Juminem and another_ <span class="citation">[2005] 4 SLR(R) 536</span> (“ _Juminem_ ”) noted (at [30]) that the phrase “substantially impairs his mental responsibility” in the defence of diminish responsibility had has no precise definition, and endorsed Ashworth J’s common-sense definition of “substantial” in _Regina v Lloyd_ [1967] 1 QB 175 at 178:

  30 Reverting to the question whether there was a substantial impairment of the first accused person’s mental responsibility, I would begin with the reminder that the term “substantially impairs his mental responsibility” is couched in “popular language, (not that of the M’Naughten Rules )” as